Gassandrid/ewan.my/content/Thoughts/A desire to do more engineering.md

 date: 2024-11-25
 tags:
   - OCD
+updated:
+  - OCD
+  - thoughts
+title: A desire to do more engineering
 ---

 Working on [[DARS]] has re-ignited my passion for the physical side of computer science.
 While I have always excelled at the software side of things, and while I am sure that I do want to go into a more theoretical field, I can't help but desire to do some more on hands work in my free time.